Can You Mix Mortar and Concrete?

 Many people are often confused about whether or not it is possible to mix mortar and concrete.
 While mortar and concrete look very similar, they have different characteristics that make mixing them difficult.

 Mortar is a mixture of cement, sand, water, and sometimes lime.
-It has a higher water content than concrete, making it more malleable and easier to work with.
+Its higher water content than concrete makes it more malleable and easier to work with.
 This makes mortar ideal for decorative applications such as brickwork and stonework.

 Concrete, on the other hand, is composed of cement, sand, gravel, and water.
 The addition of stone helps provide strength to the final product.
 Due to its high water content, mortar cannot be used in applications requiring a more substantial material like footings or walls.

-Ultimately, it depends on your goal when considering combining mortars with concrete – do you want something strong enough to withstand daily wear-and-tear but still look answer and decreasing?
+Ultimately, it depends on your goal when considering combining mortars with concrete—do you want something strong enough to withstand daily wear and tear but still look good and decrease?
 Or do you want something visually appealing without necessarily needing any structural strength?
-With careful consideration of these questions and proper preparation techniques for both mortar and concrete mixes, it is possible to mix them successfully!
+With careful consideration of these questions and proper preparation techniques for mortar and concrete mixes, it is possible to mix them successfully!

 Mark Brown